winitzki/scall/tutorial/programming_dhall.md

 Records can be nested: the record value `{ x = 1, y = { z = True, t = "abc" } }` has type `{ x : Natural, y : { z : Bool, t : Text } }`.

 Record types are "structural": two record types are distinguished only via their field names and types, and record fields are unordered.
-There is no way of assigning a permanent name to the record type itself, as it is done in other languages in order to distinguish one record type from another.
+There is no way of assigning a permanent name to the record type itself, as it is done in Haskell and Scala in order to distinguish one record type from another.

 For example, the values `x` and `y` have the same type in the following Dhall code: